 - Urine tests.
 A lab can check a sample of your urine under a microscope.
 This is done to find out how well your kidneys are working and how much protein the kidneys are spilling.
 With IgA nephropathy, the lab exam shows blood in the urine or other signs that could hint at inflammation of the tiny filters in the kidneys, called glomeruli.

 - Blood tests.
-If you have kidney disease, such as IgA nephropathy, a blood test may show increased blood levels of the waste product creatinine or the protein cystatin C.
+If you have kidney disease, blood tests might show higher levels of the waste product creatinine or the protein cystatin C.

 - Iothalamate clearance test.
-Your doctor may also recommend an iothalamate clearance test, which uses a special contrast agent to track how well your kidneys are filtering wastes.
+Your doctor also may recommend this test.
+It uses a special contrast agent to track how well your kidneys are filtering wastes.

-- High blood pressure medications.
-A common complication of IgA nephropathy is high blood pressure.
-Taking angiotensin-converting enzyme (ACE) inhibitors or angiotensin receptor blockers (ARBs) can lower your blood pressure and reduce the amount of protein (albumin) in your urine.
+- High blood pressure drugs.
+Medicines called angiotensin-converting enzyme (ACE) inhibitors and angiotensin receptor blockers (ARBs) can lower blood pressure and reduce how much protein the body loses.

 Lifestyle and home remedies

 - Take steps to lower your blood pressure.
 This can help slow kidney damage from IgA nephropathy.
 Start with some healthy lifestyle changes.
 Limit how much sodium and fat you eat.
 Lose any extra weight.
 Get regular exercise.
 And if you drink alcohol, do so in moderation.
 Also take your blood pressure medicines as prescribed.

 - Keep track of your blood pressure at home.
 If your health care team asks you to do this, write down each blood pressure reading.
 Then bring the record with you to checkups.